zlatinb/muwire/README.md

 ### Known bugs and limitations

 * Many UI features you would expect are not there yet
-* On windows the preferences are stored in %HOME%\.MuWire instead of the user profile directory
 * Downloads in progress do not get remembered between restarts